-Kenya Moore Says Porsha Williams A Copycat And Phaedra Parks Friendship Over
+Kenya Moore Says Porsha Williams Is A Copycat And Phaedra Parks Friendship Over

 — KENYA MOORE (@KenyaMoore) February 20, 2017

 During her appearance on Andy Cohen’s talk show Watch What Happens Live in January, Kenya made it clear that she was on Kandi’s side when asked whether she believed Phaedra’s claim that Kandi had sexual relations with Shamea Morton.
-Kenya not only pretty much called Phaedra, with whom she feuded with one previous seasons over Apollo Nida, a liar but also likened her to a greasy pig.
+Kenya not only pretty much called Phaedra a liar, but also likened her to a greasy pig.

 “Nothing surprises me anymore with these girls.
 You know Phaedra, she’s like a slippery, greased pig, you can’t catch her, you just can’t reel her in.”